-- Any storm water, surface water, groundwater, roof runoff, subsurface drainage, cooling water or unpolluted industrial process waters. - Any solids, liquids or gases which by themselves or by interaction with other substances may cause fire or explosion hazards, or in any other way be injurious to person, property or the operation of the wastewater system.
-These substances include but are not limited to gasoline, benzene, naphtha, solvent and fuel oil.

-- Any noxious or malodorous solid, liquid, or gas, which either singly or by interaction with other substances, is capable of interfering with wastewater treatment or processes, creating a public nuisance or hazard or preventing entry into the wastewater system for their maintenance and repair. - Any ashes, asphalt, dead animals, offal, cinders, sand, mud, straw, shavings, metal, glass, rags, feather, tar, plastics, wood, whole blood, animal manure, bones, hair or fleshings, entrails, paper dishes, paper cups, milk containers, or other similar paper products or any other solids, greases, slurries or viscous materials of such character or in such quantity that it may cause an obstruction to the flow in the wastewater or interfere with the proper function of the wastewater system. - Any waste which contains more than 100 mg/l of fat, oil, or grease (See Ordinance 2.22.2). - Any toxic substance, chemical element or compound in quantities sufficient to impair the operation efficiency of the wastewater treatment facilities, or that will pass through the wastewater treatment plant and cause the effluent thereof to exceed state or federal water quality requirements established under section 307a of the Clean Water Act. - Any liquids having a pH lower than 6.5 or higher than 8.3, or having any corrosive property capable of causing damage or hazards to structures, equipment, or the wastewater system. - Any wastes containing radioactive substances. - Any liquid or vapor which will solidify at normal wastewater system temperatures. - Any garbage that may cause obstruction to the wastewater flow including, but not limited to, diapers and "flushable" wipes. - Any pumping wastes from septic tanks, cesspools, or chemical toilets. - Any water or wastes containing non-biodegradable cutting oils, commonly called soluble oils, which form persistent water emulsions. - Any waste lubricating oil or concentration of non-biodegradable oil, petroleum oil, or refined petroleum products greater than 10 mg/l. - Any waste with a concentration of reducing agents or substances which will significantly increase the amount of chlorine or other disinfecting agent or upset biological stabilization in any way. - Any amounts of a chlorinated hydrocarbon or an organic phosphorus compound, commonly known as pesticides, herbicides or fungicides. - Any waste which results in discoloration of treatment plant effluent.
+- Any stormwater, surface water, groundwater, roof runoff, subsurface drainage, cooling water, or unpolluted industrial process waters. - Any solids, liquids, or gases which by themselves or by interaction with other substances may cause fire or explosion hazards, or in any other way be injurious to the person, property, or the operation of the wastewater system.
+These substances include but are not limited to gasoline, benzene, naphtha, solvent, and fuel oil. - Any noxious or malodorous solid, liquid, or gas, which either singly or by interaction with other substances, is capable of interfering with wastewater treatment or processes, creating a public nuisance or hazard, or preventing entry into the wastewater system for their maintenance and repair. - Any ashes, asphalt, dead animals, offal, cinders, sand, mud, straw, shavings, metal, glass, rags, feathers, tar, plastics, wood, whole blood, animal manure, bones, hair, or fleshings, entrails, paper dishes, paper cups, milk containers, or other similar paper products or any other solids, greases, slurries or viscous materials of such character or in such quantity that it may cause an obstruction to the flow in the wastewater or interfere with the proper function of the wastewater system. - Any waste which contains more than 100 mg/l of fat, oil, or grease (See Ordinance 2.22.2). - Any toxic substance, chemical element, or compound in quantities sufficient to impair the operation efficiency of the wastewater treatment facilities, or that will pass through the wastewater treatment plant and cause the effluent thereof to exceed state or federal water quality requirements established under section 307a of the Clean Water Act. - Any liquids having a pH lower than 6.5 or higher than 8.3, or having any corrosive property capable of causing damage or hazards to structures, equipment, or the wastewater system. - Any wastes containing radioactive substances. - Any liquid or vapor that will solidify at normal wastewater system temperatures.

-- Any infectious waste which cannot be effectively disinfected by chlorination. - Any unused, unwanted, or expired pharmaceuticals (both over the counter and prescription-only medications) except in accordance with federal and state regulations. - Any hypodermic needles, syringes or associated articles. - Any waters or wastes containing toxic substances exceeding the following concentrations in mg/l:
+- Any garbage that may cause obstruction to the wastewater flow including, but not limited to, diapers and "flushable" wipes. - Any pumping wastes from septic tanks, cesspools, or chemical toilets. - Any water or wastes containing non-biodegradable cutting oils, commonly called soluble oils, which form persistent water emulsions. - Any waste lubricating oil or concentration of non-biodegradable oil, petroleum oil, or refined petroleum products greater than 10 mg/l. - Any waste with a concentration of reducing agents or substances that will significantly increase the amount of chlorine or other disinfecting agents or upset biological stabilization in any way. - Any amount of a chlorinated hydrocarbon or an organic phosphorus compound, commonly known as pesticides, herbicides, or fungicides. - Any waste which results in discoloration of treatment plant effluent. - Any infectious waste which cannot be effectively disinfected by chlorination. - Any unused, unwanted, or expired pharmaceuticals (both over-the-counter and prescription-only medications) except in accordance with federal and state regulations. - Any hypodermic needles, syringes, or associated articles. - Any water or wastes containing toxic substances exceeding the following concentrations in mg/l:

 Ammonia 55

-Arsenic 0.1 2.0
+Arsenic 2.0

-Barium 1.0

 Beryllium 3.0

-Boron 1.0

-Cadmium 0.01 0.2
+Cadmium 0.2

 Chloride 250

-Chromium , total 0.05 2.0
+Chromium 2.0

-Copper 0.25 2.0
+Copper 2.0

-Cyanide (total) 0.2 1.0
+Cyanide (total) 1.0

-Fluoride 1.5

-Iron 5.0

-Lead 0.1 1.0
+Lead 1.0

-Mercury 0.005 0.01
+Mercury 0.01

-Nickel 0.25 3.0
+Nickel 3.0

 Phenol 25.0

-Selenium 0.01 0.4
+Selenium 0.4

 Silver 1.5

 Sodium 270

-Sulfide 0.1

 Total Dissolved Solids 1100

-Zinc 0.25 1.0
+Zinc 1.0